dyeramosu/AC215_snapnutrition/app/README.md

 ## Deployment to GCP

-In this section we will deploy the Mushroom App to GCP using Ansible Playbooks.
+In this section we will deploy the snapnutrition App to GCP using Ansible Playbooks.
 We will automate all the deployment steps we did previously.

 ### API's to enable in GCP before you begin
 Search for each of these in the GCP search bar and click enable to enable these API's